iilab/iilab.github.io/_posts/news/2015-08-14-toolbox-network-mapping.md

 ## We need you!

 We want to hear from both the experienced influence mapping community and with people just starting out.
 Your feedback will help us better design the Influence Mapping Toolbox.

-We'd like to invite you to get in touch via email to influencemapping@iilab.org or by following the [Influence Mapping Google Group](https://groups.google.com/forum/#!forum/influencemapping) thread.
+Just starting a project?
+Recently developed one or a few projects?
+We’d like to invite you to [answer our questionnaire](https://docs.google.com/forms/d/149mqSqwxCWZDkBT2RhEph-H4ZyOudcWjhbi2Wffz0vU/viewform).
+It will only take 10 minutes of your time and will help a lot to build the toolbox.
+You also can get in touch directly via email to influencemapping@iilab.org or by following the [Influence Mapping Google Group](https://groups.google.com/forum/#!forum/influencemapping) thread.

 From **experienced practitioners**, we'd particularly like to hear about:

 *   Thinking back to when you first started on your influence mapping project, what were the questions you had and what type of resource would you have wanted as a guide?
 *   Do you know anyone who's just getting started on an influence mapping project?

-If you're a newcomer we'd love to hear more about your project - drop us an email and we'll send you over a few questions that will help us understand what you need from a Toolbox.

 For more information about our process, please check out the community's [Influence Mapping Toolbox](http://influencemapping.org/influence-mapping-toolbox/) announcement, or get in touch to have a chat at [influencemapping@iilab.org](mailto:influencemapping@iilab.org).